-5 Things To Do Immediately After a Job Interview
+5 Things To Do Immediately After A Freelance Sales Call

-It’s tempting to just kick back and mentally “shut down” following a stressful interview.
-However, there are a few things to do after a job interview. completing these five tasks right away will help make sure you learn and grow as much as possible from your interview experience.
+It’s tempting to just kick back and mentally “shut down” following a stressful freelance prospect chat.
+However, there are a few things to do after the conversation. completing these five tasks right away will help make sure you learn and grow as much as possible from your interview experience.

 Write down every question you got asked

-If you didn’t (or couldn’t) take notes during the interview, write down every question you can remember as soon as you leave the office or hang up the phone.
-The questions your interviewer asked are not just about figuring out if you’re a fit for the role.
+If you didn’t (or couldn’t) take notes during the interview, write down every question you can remember as soon as you hang up the phone.
+The questions you got asked are not just about figuring out if you’re a fit for the role.
 They can also give you some insight into the company, into what professional development opportunities you may have, and more.

-There’s also a good possibility that if you are called for another interview, you’ll be asked similar questions.
-If you’re ready with great answers and stories, you can show progress throughout the interview process.
+There’s also a good possibility that if you end up working with this client, you’ll be asked similar questions.
+If you’re ready with great answers and stories, you can show progress throughout the sales and onboarding process.
 At the very least, it can give you preparation for next time if this opportunity doesn’t work out.

 Open arms with gesturing, a head nodding up and down, lively conversation, smiling, and consistent eye contact are indicators that the interviewer was interested in and agreed with what you were saying.